fballestermacia/simphony/README.md

 The code will read your *pn.in* file and the corresponding *wannier90_hr.dat* file.
 It will run the calculations designated in your input file and write, in the same folder,a *PN.out* file detailing the execution of the program and the appropiate output files.
 In case of a failed execution or errors, the *PN.out* file contains all the information about how the code read the input parameters and what calculations executed.
 An error message will apear in this file in case of failure.

+Therefore, the workflow usually is to modify by hand the different tags and simulation parameters of the *pn.in* file and checking the output of the code.

 ### Input Files

 Phonnier only needs two input files: *pn.in* and *wannier90_hr.dat*.